Rigidification of connective comodules: Rigidifying the coaction

 If the functor $\gamma_C$ above is an equivalence of $\infty$-categories, then this shows that any $C$-comodule in $\M$ with a homotopy coherent coassociative coaction is weakly equivalent to a $C$-comodule with a strictly coassociative coaction.
 We say that we can \emph{rigidify the coaction}.

-We apply our above discussion to $\M=\chfo$, the category of non-negative chain complexes over $\k$, a finite product of fields.
-It is a symmetric monoidal model category (with respect to quasi-isomorphisms) and every object is cofibrant.
+We apply our above discussion to $\M=\chfo$, the category of non-negative chain complexes over $\k$.
 By \cite[7.1.3.10]{lurie1}, the underlying $\infty$-category $\N(\chfo)[\W^{-1}]$ is equivalent as a symmetric monoidal $\infty$-category to connective $H\k$-modules in spectra, which we denote $\DDk$.
 Here $H\k$ denotes the Eilenberg-Mac Lane spectrum of $\k$.
 In this situation, we show we can always rigidify the coaction of a comodule.

-\begin{thm} Let $C$ be a simply connected dg-coalgebra over $\k$.
-Then there is a natural equivalence of $\infty$-categories:
+\begin{thm} If $C$ is a simply connected coalgebra in $\chfo$, then there is a natural equivalence of $\infty$-categories:

-where $\W_\comod$ denotes the class of $C$-comodule maps that are quasi-isomorphisms in $\chfo$. \end{thm}
+where $\W_C$ denotes the class of $C$-colinear chain maps that are quasi-isomorphisms in $\chfo$. \end{thm}

-We prove the theorem at the end of this section.
-The result is dual to case of modules in \cite[4.3.3.17]{lurie1}, and we shall follow the same arguments in our proof.
-However, (homotopy) limits in comodules are more challenging to compute than (homotopy) colimits in modules.
-In fact, the forgetful functor from modules to its underlying presentably symmetric monoidal $\infty$-category $\Cinf$ preserves geometric realizations, but the forgetful functor from comodules to $\Cinf$ does \emph{not} preserve totalizations.
-In order to compute the desired homotopy limits of comodules, we use our Postnikov towers of Definition \ref{def: postnikov tower of comodules}.
-Our approach is similar to the proof of \cite[4.1.8.13]{lurie1} in which homotopy colimits of algebras are computed using the cellular structure of the model category.